Hyatt Regency Bethesda

 Many delegates bring items to trade with participants from other states.
 Group Coordinators may help obtain these items or delegates can make them.
 Handmade items often are the most sought after.
 Pins and stickers are also very popular.
 Delegates can be creative and find trading items that represent their hometown.
 Everyone should bring his or her items to the Get-Acquainted Social on Sunday evening.
 The State 4-H Office will provide a bunch of old project pins for this activity.
 If you’d like to gather extra items, you may, but don’t feel like you have to.

 You will be responsible for purchasing at several meals on your own during CWF. $120 should cover all of these meals.
 Plus, you may also want to allow a little extra money for snacks and souvenirs.
-In addition, the 4-H Center has a Campus Shop where you may purchase postcards, stamps, memorabilia and personal items.
+In addition, the 4-H Shop will likely offer postcards, stamps, memorabilia and personal items for purchase.

 Registration & Additional Information